The sternocleidomastoid (SCM) muscle is located at the base of your skull on either side of your neck, behind your ears.

 - turning your head away from center while using a computer

-Causes of SCM pain can include chronic health conditions such as asthma and infections such as sinusitis and the flu.
+Causes of SCM pain can include chronic health conditions, such as asthma, and acute respiratory infections, such as sinusitis, bronchitis, pneumonia, and the flu.

 Other causes of SCM pain include: